KC Management Ltd is an experienced, independently-owned investment manager who is the General Partner of KC Securities LP.

-We aim to deliver a quarterly income of 8.5-11% p.a. plus up to 5%+ uplift over an initial 5-year life that is scalable and consistent across cycle as well as over the long term.
+We aim to deliver a quarterly income of 7.5-9% p.a. plus 3%+ uplift over the 8-year life that is scalable and consistent across cycle as well as over the long term.

 KCS provides secured mortgage loans to borrowers with equity, and is backed by the ownership of select commercial real estate properties.